a-h/templ/docs/docs/09-commands-and-tools/02-ide-support.md

 It will be included in official releases after version 23.05.

+## Emacs

+[templ-ts-mode](https://github.com/danderson/templ-ts-mode) is a major mode for templ files that provides syntax highlighting, indentation, and the other usual major mode things.
+It requires the [tree-sitter parser](https://github.com/vrischmann/tree-sitter-templ).
+If the parser is missing, the mode asks you on first use whether you want to download and build it via `treesit-install-language-grammar` (requires git and a C compiler).

 ## Troubleshooting

 ### Check that go, gopls and templ are installed and are present in the path